 The development of Career Management Skills (CMS) is one of the main areas against which the National Careers Service is monitored and funded.
+Under the initial contract this was one of three outcome measures (customer satisfaction, careers management and progression to learning and work).
+This third measure has been divided to include progression to learning and progression to work/jobs.
 This paper reports on the summarised findings from a review of the literature relating to CMS.
-The review initially identified over 15,000 papers for possible inclusion and a systematic process was applied to sift these down to 21 high quality papers that directly address the core issue of CMS outcomes.
+The initial review in 2015 identified over 15,000 papers for possible inclusion and a systematic process was applied to sift these down to 21 high quality papers that directly address the core issue of CMS outcomes.
+This 2021 update includes a further 16 papers, following the same systematic search and review process.